PureJD/PythonProjects/README.md

 #### - A hangman game that utilises logic to allow the player to play through the game hangman.
 This game has the addition of ASCII art to improve the user experience.
 ![Spinning loader](https://github.com/PureJD/PythonProjects/blob/main/hangman.png?raw=true)

+# Blackjack game
+#### - A Blackjack game that allows the player to hit and stick following reviewing their current hand.
+The logic handles wins, losses, when the dealer should and should not hit as well as calculating when the player obtains blackjack.
+The game is a foundational version of the logic.
+Additionally creating all individual cards and erasing them from the list as they are selected is possible.

 ### All of these projects utilise original design and programming code.
 Please feel free to take any concepts used here and add them to your own projects.